covid19-bh-biostats/seir/README.rst

 ________________________

-Define the day the restriction begins, the day the restriction is lifted, and the file where the prefactor matrix :math:`R` is stored in CSV format,
+Define the day the restriction begins, the day the restriction is lifted, and the file where the prefactor matrix |Rat| is stored in CSV format,

 .. code-block:: python